canalplus/rx-player/doc/api/Tools/MediaCapabilitiesProber.md

 - `"NotSupported"`: The HDCP configuration is not supported.

-- `"Unknown"`: The API is not available or it is but could not check if the HDCP type is supported.

 Note that depending on the device, this API might be not reliable.
 Please test for your use cases before relying on this method.